Mbanq/core-sdk-js/README.md

 The SDK provides two API patterns for different operations:

 ### Modern Fluent API (Recommended)
-For payment operations, use the modern fluent API with method chaining:
+For payment, client, and account operations, use the modern fluent API with method chaining:

 ```javascript
 // Create payment